nsobadzhiev/DevMonologueMagazine/Issue01-GoingOpenSource/OpensourceLicenses.md

 When choosing a license, there are mostly several things to think about.

 First, and definitely most important, are the rules for using the code (and any documentation, configurations files and whatever else you have there).
-What are the rules, other developers need to obay, if they want to use your hard work.
+What are the rules, other developers need to obey, if they want to use your hard work.
 Surely, since you open sourced your code, you welcome people to enjoy it, but still you need to decide how open you want to be about this.
 For instance, the MIT license, which is a popular choice for "liberal" developers, permits almost every kind of usage scenario.
-The only thing you cannot do, is claim the code is actually yours (what about license file????).
+The only thing you cannot do, is claim the code is actually yours.
 On the other hand, the GNU General Public License allows you to use and change the source, but only if you, in turn share your code and any changes you might have made.
 So basically this limits the projects appeal for commercial products.
 It is a fairly popular choice in the Linux world, where people promote free and open software.

 Most of the other text within a open source software license is about liability and contribution.
 Here, there is less to choose since most options are relatively the same.
 They tend to disclaim any sort of liability obligations.
 And for good reason.
 You were happy to share your work with the world, but do you really want to be held responsible for problems that might arise in other people's projects?
 Probaby not.
 So OSI comes to the rescues and makes sure you don't run into those kinds of problems.